-I am among those who appreciate that the only hope for the future lies in a radical cultural and social transformation, leading to big changes in the pattern and scale of human activities the world over, and to societies that are truly respectful and sensitive to Nature and the processes of life on which we depend.
-I am convinced that this crucial cultural transformation will not happen unless there comes about a great wave of new understanding, sweeping across these cultures – understanding of the story of life on Earth and the human place in nature.
+In my view, the most important part of the website is my proposals for an International Biocentre and a National Biocentre in Canberra.
+These proposals are based on my view, shared I know with many others, that the only hope for the future lies in a radical cultural and social transformation, leading to big changes in the pattern and scale of human activities the world over, and to societies that are truly respectful and sensitive to Nature and the processes of life on which we depend.
+I am convinced that this crucial cultural transformation will not happen unless there comes about a great wave of new understanding, sweeping across these cultures – understanding of life on Earth and the human place in nature.